 What Happened to Mother Halima After Adopting Muhammad (PBUH) Prophet Muhammad (PBUH) was then only a ten-day-old baby.
 At that time, to keep them safe from various diseases and adversities, the noble Arabs who lived in the city would entrust their babies to...

-Al Ula, located in the southwest of the Medina of Saudi Arabia, is known to the world as an ancient historical city.
+Al Ula, located in the southwest of Medina, Saudi Arabia, is known to the world as an ancient historical city.
 Steeped in history and rich in monuments, artifacts, and inscriptions, this ancient city is now a center of interest for avid travelers.
-However, the...
+However, the ancient...

 History of Foundation Al Ula is now one of the most attractive world heritages in the world.
 The capital of the ancient Dedanites is an old city in the Medina region of North-Western Saudi Arabia.
 This ancient walled city is full of stone houses and mud-brick.
 Al Ula...